John the Baptist Prepares the Way

 “The voice of one crying in the wilderness:

-He said therefore to the crowds that came out to be baptized by him, “You brood of vipers!
+But when he saw many of the Pharisees and Sadducees coming to his baptism, he said to them, “You brood of vipers!
 Who warned you to flee from the wrath to come?
-Bear fruits in keeping with repentance.
-And do not begin to say to yourselves, ‘We have Abraham as our father.’
-For I tell you, God is able from these stones to raise up children for Abraham.
+Bear fruit in keeping with repentance.
+And do not presume to say to yourselves, ‘We have Abraham as our father,’ for I tell you, God is able from these stones to raise up children for Abraham.
 Even now the axe is laid to the root of the trees.
-Every tree therefore that does not bear good fruit is cut down and thrown into the fire.”
+Every tree therefore that does not bear good fruit is cut down and thrown into the fire.

 by Hank Workman

 John the Baptist was one unique guy.
 Today we would say strange on many fronts.
 From his odd clothing to the wild look he had, he was the new guy on the scene of Israel that drew people to his message.
 30 years had passed since Jesus’ birth.
 Over 400 since God had spoken to His people.
 His arrival on the scene caused quite a stir.
 God was on the move.